Windows

 .
 Three options will be displayed:

-- Enable uninstallation protection: protects the reporting groups against the uninstallation of FlexxAgent (this option will not be available if the feature is already enabled at the Product level).
+- Enable uninstallation protection.
+Protects the reporting groups against uninstallation of FlexxAgent (this option will not be available if the feature is already enabled in Product).

-- Disable uninstallation protection: allows users to uninstall FlexxAgent (this option will not be available if the feature is already disabled at the Product level).
+- Disable uninstallation protection.
+Allows users to uninstall FlexxAgent (this option will not be available if the feature is already disabled in Product).

-- Reset uninstall protection: applies the configuration of its Product to the reporting group, whether enabled or disabled.
+- Reset uninstallation protection.
+Applies the configuration that the Product has to which the report group belongs, whether enabled or disabled.

 A device will have FlexxAgent Uninstallation Protection enabled in the following cases: